 The amount of additional current taken by the oscillator depends on a number of factors-first, the larger the value of capacitor placed on the MCLK IN and MCLK OUT pins, then the larger the $DV{DD}$ current consumption on the AD7715.
-Take care not to exceed the capacitor values recommended by the crystal and ceramic resonator manufacturers to avoid consuming unnecessary $DV{DD}$ current.
+Care should be taken not to exceed the capacitor values recommended by the crystal and ceramic resonator manufacturers to avoid consuming unnecessary $DV{DD}$ current.
 Typical values recommended by crystal or ceramic resonator manufacturers are in the range of 30 pF to 50 pF, and if the capacitor values on MCLK IN and MCLK OUT are kept in this range, they will not result in any excessive $DV{DD}$ current.
 Another factor that influences the $DV{DD}$ current is the effective series resistance (ESR) of the crystal which appears between the MCLK IN and MCLK OUT pins of the AD7715.
 As a general rule, the lower the ESR value then the lower the current taken by the oscillator circuit.

-When operating with a clock frequency of 2.4576 MHz, there is 50 $\mu$ A difference in the DVDD current between an externally applied clock and a crystal resonator when operating with a DVDD of 3 V. With DVDD = 5 V and fCLK IN = 2.4576 MHz, the typical DVDD current increases by 200 $\mu$ A for a crystal/resonat or supplied clock vs. an externally applied clock.
+When operating with a clock frequency of 2.4576 MHz, there is 50 $\mu$ A difference in the DVDD current between an externally applied clock and a crystal resonator when operating with a DVDD of +3 V. With DVDD = +5 V and fCLK IN = 2.4576 MHz, the typical DVDD current increases by 200 $\mu$ A for a crystal/ resonator supplied clock versus an externally applied clock.
 The ESR values for crystals and resonators at this frequency tend to be low and as a result there tends to be little difference between different crystal and resonator types.

 When operating with a clock frequency of 1 MHz, the ESR value for different crystal types varies significantly.
 As a result, the $DV{DD}$ current drain varies across crystal types.
-When using a crystal with an ESR of 700 $\Omega$ or when using a ceramic resonator, the increase in the typical $DV{DD}$ current over an externally-applied clock is 50 $\mu$ A with $DV{DD} = 3 V$ and 175 $\mu$ A with $DV{DD} = 5 V$ .
-When using a crystal with an ESR of 3 k $\Omega$ , the increase in the typical $DV{DD}$ current over an externally applied clock is 100 $\mu$ A with $DV{DD} = 5 V$ .
+When using a crystal with an ESR of 700 $\Omega$ or when using a ceramic resonator, the increase in the typical $DV{DD}$ current over an externally-applied clock is 50 $\mu$ A with $DV{DD}$ = +3 V and 175 $\mu$ A with $DV{DD}$ = +5 V. When using a crystal with an ESR of 3 k $\Omega$ , the increase in the typical $DV{DD}$ current over an externally applied clock is 100 $\mu$ A with $DV{DD}$ = +3 V and 400 $\mu$ A with $DV{DD}$ = +5 V.

 The on-chip oscillator circuit also has a start-up time associated with it before it is oscillating at its correct frequency and correct voltage levels.
-The typical start-up time for the circuit is 10 ms with a DVDD of 5 V and 15 ms with a DVDD of 3 V. At 3 V supplies, depending on the loading capacitances on the MCLK pins, a 1 M $\Omega$ feedback resistor may be required across the crystal or resonator to keep the start up times around the 15 ms duration.
+The typical start-up time for the circuit is 10 ms with a DVDD of +5 V and 15 ms with a DVDD of +3 V. At 3 V supplies, depending on the loading capacitances on the MCLK pins, a 1 M $\Omega$ feedback resistor may be required across the crystal or resonator in order to keep the start up times around the 15 ms duration.

-The master clock of AD7715 appears on the MCLK OUT pin of the device.
+The AD7715's master clock appears on the MCLK OUT pin of the device.
 The maximum recommended load on this pin is one CMOS load.
-When using a crystal or ceramic resonator to generate the clock of the AD7715, it may be desirable to then use this clock as the clock source for the system.
+When using a crystal or ceramic resonator to generate the AD7715's clock, it may be desirable to then use this clock as the clock source for the system.
 In this case, it is recommended that the MCLK OUT signal is buffered with a CMOS buffer before being applied to the rest of the circuit.